jpritikin/coach/content/docs/gratitude.md

 <br/>

-Poor outcomes can result if cause and effect relationships are misunderstood.
+Poor outcomes can result if cause-and-effect relationships are misunderstood.
 It is important to ask **why** things happen.[^judea2018]
-For example, there is the concept of *self-esteem*, confidence in one's own worth.
+For example, there is the concept of *self-esteem*, confidence in one's worth.
 Philosophers say, "Everybody is valuable";
 It would be nice if self-esteem could be increased directly.
 However, self-esteem is more of an effect than a cause.[^storr2017]
 Increase self-esteem by striving for achievement and compassion.[^kwan2009]
 The causal structure of gratitude is similar;
 Gratitude is more of an effect than a cause.
-A little gratitude can help jump start Self energy.
+A little gratitude can help jump-start Self energy.
 Yet, gratitude must be felt in proportion to what is received.
 Anything else is artifice, self-deception.
 Those who benefit from a formal gratitude practice[^gratitude-meditation] haven't received much.